How We Work

 Breast Cancer Helpline (888) 753-LBBC (5222).
 Volunteers on LBBC’s national toll-free telephone service offer peer support, information and hope in a confidential setting.
-A personalized matching service connects callers with women in similar circumstances.
+A personalized matching service connects callers with people in similar circumstances.

 Webinars.
 Free webinars address medical findings from leading breast cancer conferences, give detailed information on new treatments and clinical trials and explore emotional issues.
 Scheduled at convenient times, webinars offer opportunities for you to ask questions.

 Conferences.
 Educational conferences help you make informed choices about your health and well-being and assist your families, friends and healthcare providers.
 National experts share the latest information in large sessions and in specialized, interactive workshops.
 LBBC offers travel grants and fee waivers to ensure access to all.